Analyzing Disparity and Temporal Progression of Internet Quality through Crowdsourced Measurements with Bias-Correction: Correlating internet quality with demographic variables

 \subsection{Disparity of internet quality among demographic groups}

 Fig. \ref{fig-coef-compare} provides estimated linear coefficients from the regression analysis conducted on both the original and re-sampled data after the backward elimination technique using AIC.
 It presents estimates of coefficients and their corresponding 95\% confidence intervals for variables, whereas the variables dropped from the backward selection procedure are not shown.
+From the graphs, we can make multiple observations.

-First of all, there is a significant negative correlation between measured internet speed and age in City A, City C, and City D shown in Fig \ref{appendix-fig-coef-compare} in Appendix.
+First, there is a significant negative correlation between measured internet speed and age in City A, City C, and City D shown in Fig \ref{appendix-fig-coef-compare} in the Appendix.
 This means internet speed is greater in census block groups with a younger population on average, given other estimated variables.
 City B is an exception, as the effect of age does not seem to be clear.

 Second, regions with a larger percentage of Hispanic population generally have lower measured internet speed for both cities and device types shown in Fig. \ref{fig-coef-compare}.
-For the two cities shown in Fig.\ref{appendix-fig-coef-compare} in Appendix~\ref{appendix-subsec:lm}, the effect of the percentage of the Hispanic population is not as clear as the two cities shown in Fig. \ref{fig-coef-compare}, however, after examining the pairwise correlation plot between the covariates in Fig. \ref{appendix-fig-corrplot}-\ref{appendix-fig-corrplot_android_CD}, we find that the percentage of the Hispanic population is negatively correlated with the percentage of the bachelor's degree and availability of the internet.
+For the two cities shown in Fig.\ref{appendix-fig-coef-compare} in Appendix~\ref{appendix-subsec:lm}, the effect of the percentage of the Hispanic population is not as clear as the two cities shown in Fig. \ref{fig-coef-compare}; however, after examining the pairwise correlation plot between the covariates in Fig. \ref{appendix-fig-corrplot}-\ref{appendix-fig-corrplot_android_CD}, we find that the percentage of the Hispanic population is negatively correlated with the percentage of the bachelor's degree and availability of the internet.
 Thus the effect of Hispanic percentage in population can be partly offset by these two effects.
-For instance, the coefficient of bachelor's degree in the re-sampled data is significantly larger than zero in part (A) of Fig. \ref{appendix-fig-coef-compare}, which implicitly suggests that the regions with higher Hispanic percentage may have comparatively lower internet speed, as these regions tend to have lower percentage of the bachelor's degree.
+For instance, the coefficient of bachelor's degree in the re-sampled data is significantly larger than zero in part (a) of Fig. \ref{appendix-fig-coef-compare}, which implicitly suggests that the regions with higher Hispanic percentage may have comparatively lower internet speed, as these regions tend to have a lower percentage of residents with bachelor's degrees.